-A couple of months ago, we gave you the facts on a community solar offer from Arcadia Power that had been generating a lot of questions from consumers who received mailers.
-In this article, we’ll break down the terms and conditions of two other community solar offers advertised by Nexamp and Clearway.
+In this article, we’ll break down the terms and conditions of two community solar offers advertised by Nexamp and Clearway.

 What is “community solar”?

 Community solar is an exciting new program in Illinois that can help reduce your electric bill while supporting the development of new solar projects.
-Thanks to a 2016 law, the Future Energy Jobs Act, the program allows ComEd and Ameren customers to now “go solar” without actually installing panels on their property.
-Under the program, you can purchase a portion of the electricity produced by a solar installation—called a community solar garden—and in return, receive credits that reduce your electric bill.
+Thanks to a 2016 law, the Future Energy Jobs Act, community solar allows ComEd and Ameren customers to now “go solar” without actually installing panels on their property.
+Under the program, you can subscribe to a portion of the electricity produced by a solar installation—called a community solar garden—and in return, receive credits that reduce your electric bill.

 Community solar is just getting off the ground in Illinois, but we expect many projects to come online later in 2020.
-One of the final steps community solar developers must complete before they “energize” the garden is to secure a certain number of subscribers.
-So community solar companies are signing people up in advance for when their solar gardens go live later this year.
-That’s why people are seeing more advertisements.
-If you do sign up now, you will not be charged anything until the community solar garden you are assigned to is actually connected to the grid and you begin to receive credits on your electric bill.
+Before community solar developers can connect the garden to the grid, they need to secure a certain number of subscribers.
+Community solar companies are signing people up in advance for when their solar gardens go live later this year.
+If you sign up now through either of these offers, you will not be charged anything until the community solar garden you are assigned to is connected to the grid and you begin to receive credits on your electric bill.

 How will signing up for the Nexamp or Clearway community solar offer affect my electric bill?

-If you sign up, you will still receive an electric bill from ComEd or Ameren, but that bill will now include credits from your community solar subscription.
+Once the community solar project you are assigned to is completed, your monthly electric bill will include community solar bill credits.
+The total amount you are saving monthly from these credits will vary as the solar production of your subscription varies.
 In addition to your reduced electric bill, you will also pay a second monthly bill to the community solar company.
+Even though you are now receiving two bills, you will still save money, overall.
 Both Nexamp and Clearway will bill you for the value of the credits applied to your utility bill, but at a rate that is 20% lower than the standard utility supply cost.
-Even though you are now receiving two bills, consumers who sign up with these community solar offer will save money overall.

 What if I am with an alternative electric supplier?

-If you are signed up with an alternative electric supplier, there’s a high likelihood that they are overcharging you.
-Being overcharged by an alternate supplier will reduce the impact of your community solar savings.
-CUB Recommends: Check to make sure you aren’t being overcharged.
-In most cases we recommend ending your subscription with an alternative supplier when you sign up for community solar.
+Additionally, if you are signed up with an alternative electric supplier, there’s a high likelihood that they are overcharging you.
+To avoid being credited for your community solar subscription at less than the utility supply rate, CUB recommends canceling your alternate supplier before you sign up for community solar.
+Even if you aren’t on community solar, alternate supplier deals are almost always bad deals.
 (Read our fact sheets on electric competition, for ComEd customers and Ameren customers.)

-This checklist summarizes key points about the Clearway and Nexamp deals:
+This chart summarizes key points about the Clearway and Nexamp deals: